-- The Victorian Taxi Industry Inquiry's draft and final reports suggested a price elasticity of demand for taxi services of around -1 for Melbourne, based on survey work undertaken in Melbourne by The Hensher Group. - Booz Allen Hamilton, in a report for IPART in 2003, noted that the majority of international studies reported a demand elasticity of -0.2 to -1.0.6
+- ▼ The Victorian Taxi Industry Inquiry's draft and final reports suggested a price elasticity of demand for taxi services of around -1 for Melbourne, based on survey work undertaken in Melbourne by The Hensher Group.4 - ▼ Booz Allen Hamilton, in a report for IPART in 2003, noted that the majority of international studies reported a demand elasticity of -0.2 to -1.0.5

-The CIE adopted a value of -0.8 for the taxi industry model.
+We have used value of -0.8 for the taxi industry model.
 It is above the midpoint of the Booz Allen Hamilton review, but closer to the value used in Melbourne.

-Value of time (C 48 in the inputs and assumptions sheet): An assumption about the value of a passenger's time spent waiting for a taxi, used to convert waiting times to dollar values.
-Putting a value on time is standard practice for cost/benefit analysis, and the dollar value is usually lower than the \$30 per hour proposed by the CIE; on the other hand, the Victorian Taxi Industry Inquiry used a value of \$60 per hour.
+Value of time (C 48 in the inputs and assumptions sheet): An assumption that the value of a passenger's time spent waiting for a taxi is \$30 is used to convert waiting times to dollar values.
+Putting a value on time is standard practice for cost/benefit analysis, and the dollar value is usually lower than \$30 per hour; on the other hand, the Victorian Taxi Industry Inquiry used a value of \$60 per hour.
 The value of time remains constant in the model in real terms.